GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 The "Mutations" module acts as an upstream dependency for all modules containing mutations.
 This allows us to remove all mutations from the GraphQL schema simply by disabling this module.

-## Returning either a “Payload” Object or the Mutated Entity
+## Returning a “Payload” Object or the Mutated Entity

 Mutation fields can be configured to return either of these 2 different entities: